+General Characteristics:
-1. Muscle tissue is characterized by its well-developed properties of contraction.

-2. Muscle is responsible for the movements of the body and the various parts of the body.

-3. Muscle develops from embryonic mesoderm (with the exception of myoepithelium).
+- 1. Muscle tissue is characterized by its well-developed properties of contraction. - 2.
+Muscle is responsible for the movements of the various parts of body. - 3.
+Muscle develops from embryonic mesoderm (except for myoepithelium).

 Muscle is classified into 3 categories according to morphology and physiological function: